Orange Almond Cake (small batch)

 March 27, 2025

-The base of the cake is made from a combination of all-purpose flour, almond flour, juice and sour cream, creating a soft, tender and creamy cake.
-This cake is baked upside down, but the fruit is not caramelized as is traditional in an upside-down cake, preserving the vibrant colors.
+The base of the cake is made with a combination of all-purpose flour and almond flour, juice and sour cream, creating a soft, tender and creamy cake.
+This cake is baked upside down, but the tender fruit slices do not caramelize like a traditional upside-down cake.
+A thin layer of simply syrup is preserving the vibrant colors.

 Key Ingredients in This Recipe